pivotal/docs-tap/tap-gui/plugins/install-application-live-view.md

 ## <a id='install-app-live-view'></a> Install Application Live View

-You can install Application Live View in single cluster or multi-cluster environment:
+You can install Application Live View in single cluster or multicluster environment:

 - `Single cluster`: All Application Live View components are deployed in a single cluster.
 The user can access Application Live View plug-in information of the applications across all the namespaces in the Kubernetes cluster.
 This is the default mode of Application Live View.